dankelleher/glass/README.md

     grails {
         plugin {
 		    glass {
-			    username = <username of your app's google account (for email notifications - optional)>
-			    password = <password of your app's google account (for email notifications - optional)>
 			    appname = <name of your app>
-			    imageurl = <URL to an image representing your app>
-			    locationOn = <set to true if you wish to subscribe to location notifications - false by default.
-See below>
-			    home {
-    				controller = <controller and...>
-    				action = <action to direct to after user has been authorised by Google OAuth2 (optional.
-Will default to a simple "connected" message>
-			    }
 			    oauth {
     				clientid = <client ID provided by Google>
     				clientsecret = <client secret provided by Google>